containers/podman-desktop/website/docs/compose/podman-compose.md

 ![img2](img/image1.png)

 You can further configure or work with these containers within the Podman Desktop application now that they are visible.
-Here, I click on the ‘Open Browser’ button to check if the application is running as expected.
+Here, clicking on the ‘Open Browser’ button allows us to check if the application is running as expected.

 ![img3](img/image4.png)